 These are my credentials.
 Credentials are what constitutes credibility in a specific area.
-My credentials provide me with at least some credibility in the areas of journalism, animal welfare, not-for-profit marketing, social systems, constructs, and behavior, science and technology, marketing and advertising, and spirituality, as these are areas that I have years of direct experience in, as well as an educational background.
+My credentials provide me with at least some credibility in the areas of journalism, animal welfare, social systems, constructs, and behavior, science and technology, marketing and advertising, and spirituality, as these are areas that I have years of direct experience in, an educational background in, or both.

 To be honest, though, lots of people have Ph.D.s and some are really good at what they do and others not so much, just like any other vocation.
 What makes a scientist with a Ph.D. highly credible is how many peer-reviewed papers they’ve published, the prestige of the organizations from which they’ve been awarded funding, the amount of funding, and the impact factor of the peer-reviewed Journals they’ve been published in.
 Science and Nature are the holy grails of science publications.
 If you make it in there, it’s really special.
 (Peer review means that your published research is sent out to a group of other scientists with expertise in your same area, and they try to disprove your findings.
 If none of them can disprove your findings, your work is considered good until some other research comes along that refutes it.
 This is the scientific process at work.)

 Scientific misconduct – a.k.a. faking or stealing your research results – does happen occasionally within the scientific community, as well as flukes and accidents, and that’s why the peer-review process exists.
 It’s meant to be a filter to catch anything that doesn’t stand up to scrutiny.
 If a scientific paper has not been through the peer-review process, it’s considered far less credible than one that has, because it hasn’t been put to the test.